Ink cartridge error message is one of the most frustrating messages that your printer display screen may show you.

 Remove them one by one, and reinsert them back into your printer.
 But before you put them back, do the next step.

-Look for the warranty on each of your ink cartridge.
+Look for the warranty on each of your ink cartridges.
 The warranty shows the expiration date of your ink cartridge.

 Yes.
 Ink cartridges like edible items have an expiration date.